ocp4opsandsecurity/service-mesh/service-mesh-features.md

 ```bash
 oc apply -n $BOOKINFO_NAMESPACE -f $BOOKINFO_APP_YAML -l app=reviews,version=v3
 ```

-.
+#### Virtual Service
+A virtual service lets you configure how requests are routed to a service within a service mesh, building on the basic connectivity and discovery provided by the service mesh platform.
+Each virtual service consists of a set of routing rules that are evaluated in order, letting the service mesh match each request to the virtual service to a specific real destination within the mesh.

-4. To route requests to a single destination subset, `v1`, only use the following command:
+1. Route all traffic to subset, `v1`, only use the following command:
 ```bash
 oc apply -f- <<EOF
   apiVersion: networking.istio.io/v1beta1